kyle-pena-nlp/jevchat/README.md

 Append, repeat, and stop when STOP is drawn.
 The decision model becomes a language model, one symbol at a time.

 There are several alphabets and sampling strategies.
-The results are hilarious.
+The idea is for fun, the cost is somewhat impractical, and the results are hilarious.

 <img width="450" height="403" alt="image" src="https://github.com/user-attachments/assets/8be3a47a-da3c-4df6-a617-d485c61a7db7" />